TGuillerme/SpatioTemporal_Disparity/README.md

 ```

 ####Calculating the disparity (`shell` version only - a thorough `R` version should be coming soon.)
 The [`disparity.calc.sh`](https://github.com/TGuillerme/SpatioTemporal_Disparity/blob/master/Functions/disparity.calc.sh) script generates the `R` script.
-The analysis also takes some time so same advice as above.
-Here's a following up example:
+The analysis also takes some time so the same advice applies as above.
+Here's a follow up example:

 ```
 # Setting the intervals and the slices values